Early Christian Quotes on the Age of the Earth

 Theophilus of Antioch’s Book 3 (Late 2nd Century) Chapter 28:

-And from the foundation of the world the whole time is thus traced, so far as its main epochs are concerned.
-From the creation of the world to the deluge were 2242 years.
-And from the deluge to the time when Abraham our forefather begat a son, 1036 years.
-And from Isaac, Abraham's son, to the time when the people dwelt with Moses in the desert, 660 years.
-And from the death of Moses and the rule of Joshua the son of Nun, to the death of the patriarch David, 498 years.
-And from the death of David and the reign of Solomon to the sojourning of the people in the land of Babylon, 518 years 6 months 10 days.
+We can trace the timeline of the main eras from the foundation of the world.
+From the creation of the world to the Flood, there were 2242 years.
+And from the Flood to the time when Abraham became the father of Isaac, 1036 years.
+And from Isaac to the time when the Israelites lived with Moses in the desert, 660 years.
+And from the death of Moses and the rule of Joshua the son of Nun to the death of King David, 498 years.
+And from the death of David and the reign of Solomon to the sojourning of the people in the land of Babylon, 518 years and 6 months and 10 days.
 And from the government of Cyrus to the death of the Emperor Aurelius Verus, 744 years.
-All the years from the creation of the world amount to a total of 5698 years, and the odd months and days.
+All the years from the creation of the world amount to approximately 5698.

 - - -